-Closing a medical practice is a huge undertaking and RSRS makes the process less stressful, especially when practice closure is sudden and unanticipated.
+Closing a medical practice is a huge undertaking and RSRS makes the process less stressful.
 Great care must be taken to ensure compliance with current rules and regulations while also tending to the multitude of details regarding patients, staff, equipment, records, financial, legal and more.